rrrodzilla/rrrodzilla/README.md

 ## What am I thinking about in this picture?
 Some tasty programming problem?
 Fluctuating noodle prices in China? ...Who knows.

-I'm an entrepreneur, open-source contributor and maintainer and freelance tech consultant living on a sailboat with my family.
+I'm an entrepreneur, open-source contributor/maintainer, and freelance tech consultant living on a sailboat with my family.
 Most of my work happens off-grid, powered by solar energy while cruising the Pacific Ocean.

 ## What I Do 🚀